I-Am-Dench/nimbus-launcher/README.md

 > [!WARNING]
 > Nimbus Launcher is current in version 0.
 Please expect major changes to functionality and saved data schemas without regards for backwards compatibility.

 The Nimbus Launcher helps players to quickly add, swap, and run variable client configurations for the game LEGO® Universe, which was discontinued as of January 2012.
-Patcher configurations are also available which enable server owners the ability to send out new content for the game.
+Patcher configurations are available which enable server owners with the ability to send out new content for the game.
 More information can be found [below](#patches).

 This program DOES NOT include a LEGO® Universe client and/or its contents.
 Players must already have a client located on their system and configure the launcher to point to the client's directory.